thunkable/docs-thunkable-com/components/social/twitter.md

 ---

-The Twitter component enables most of the activities available in the Twitter app.
+The Twitter component enables most of the activities available in the Twitter app

 ---